-This is pretty much a sure sign it's dead.
+This is pretty much an obviously sure sign it's dead.
 You can try letting it rest for a few minutes and restarting it, but more often than not, its motor blew.
-It's a sad situation, but all you can do is scoop out whatever it was you were attempting to blend and call it quits.
+It's a sad situation, but all you can do is scoop out whatever it was you were attempting to blend and grab a spoon.
 Check the warranty on your blender to see if you qualify for a replacement before running out to buy a brand new one — you may get lucky.

 This could mean a few things.
 First, there could be a crack in the pitcher.
-If that's the case, then you can likely just replace the pitcher since the motor is still in fine shape.
-But if it's an older model, the replacement might be hard to track down or pricey, so you might just have to replace the whole thing.
+If that's the case, then you can likely just replace the pitcher.
+But if it's an older model, the replacement might be hard to track down or pricey, so you might just have to buy a new blender entirely.

 The other reason could be that the rubber, "O-shaped" gasket that fits in the base of the pitcher, just under the blade, is dried up and cracked.
 If this is the problem, you should be able to simply buy a replacement online or even at a hardware store.

 5. You want a blender that does more.